8 Best Homeowners Insurance Companies in Maryland of 2025

 Installing security devices in your home or having security measures (say your home is in a gated community) lessens the chance of a burglary.

-When you have these things, you lower the chance of making a claim, which is good news to insurers.
+When you have these things, you lower the chance of making a claim, which is good news for insurers.

 Popular security devices include installing deadbolts and lots of locks, installing fire alarms, having multiple fire extinguishers, and putting in your home a security camera to monitor it 24/7.